sqroot-eu/sqroot.eu/_drafts/2011/2011-08-24-two-more-silly-ideas.markdown

 <header>
 <h2><a href="http://sqroot.eu/wp-content/uploads/2011/08/snapshot3.png" rel="" target="" title=""><img alt="screenshot" class="alignleft size-medium wp-image-914" height="249" src="http://sqroot.eu/wp-content/uploads/2011/08/snapshot3-300x249.png" style="margin: 10px" width="300" /></a></h2>
 <h3 style="text-align: justify">Design Reviews...</h3>
 <p style="text-align: justify">Often take up a lot of time but really, it&#039;s about first impressions.
 Is that font unreadably small?
-Who thought it a good idea to put that obscure graphic there?</p>
+Who thought it a good idea to put that obscure graphic there?

 <p style="text-align: justify">QuickThoughts to the resque!
 You can upload a snapshot of your mockup and share the link with those whose opinion matters.
-They have <strong>30</strong> seconds to look at it and up to two minutes to write down their first impressions which You then use to improve the design.</p>
+They have <strong>30</strong> seconds to look at it and up to two minutes to write down their first impressions which You then use to improve the design.

 <p style="text-align: justify">I&#039;ve set up a Kohana installation and coded the backbone of it.
 Now it&#039;s just the matter of coding in some usability features and doing something with the appearance of the site.
 In short, it&#039;s the question of exactly how lazy I am.
-I never seem to finish a project past this stage.</p>
+I never seem to finish a project past this stage.

-<p style="text-align: justify">&nbsp;</p>
+<p style="text-align: justify">&nbsp;

 <h2 style="text-align: justify">Assoc</h2>
 <p style="text-align: justify">Inspired by improv and <a href="http://oneword.com/">http://oneword.com/</a>.
 Basically just some JavaScript to bombard the visitor with random words at a very rapid pace.
-The words are written with a BIG font, on a green/red background.</p>
+The words are written with a BIG font, on a green/red background.

 <p style="text-align: justify">The goal of the game is to react to the words by thinking of another word.
 There is no scoreboard.
 For example, if the visitor sees the word &#039;cat&#039; on a green background, he must think of a word associated with cat, like &#039;dog&#039;.
-When the background is red, the word must be completely unrelated, like &#039;spaceshuttle&#039;.</p>
+When the background is red, the word must be completely unrelated, like &#039;spaceshuttle&#039;.

-<p style="text-align: justify">As soon as the word is found, the visitor presses the spacebar and is presented with another challenge.</p>
+<p style="text-align: justify">As soon as the word is found, the visitor presses the spacebar and is presented with another challenge.

-<p style="text-align: justify">&nbsp;</p>
+<p style="text-align: justify">&nbsp;

 <p style="text-align: justify">Feel free to steal the ideas and code it yourself.
-Just drop a link to the implementation.</p>
+Just drop a link to the implementation.

 </header>